Transjordan in the Bible: Other Transjordanian nations

 According to both Books of Kings and Books of Chronicles, Naamah was an Ammonite.
 She was the only wife of King Solomon to be mentioned by name in the Tanakh as having borne a child.
 She was the mother of Solomon's successor, Rehoboam.

 The Ammonites presented a serious problem to the Pharisees because many marriages with Ammonite (and Moabite) wives had taken place in the days of Nehemiah.
-The men had married women of the various nations without conversion, which made the children not Jewish.
+The men had married women of the various nations without conversion, which made the children not Jewish.The identity of those particular tribes had been lost during the mixing of the nations caused by the conquests of Assyria.
+As a result, people from those nations were treated as complete gentiles and could convert without restriction.
 The legitimacy of David's claim to royalty was disputed on account of his descent from Ruth, the Moabite.
 King David spent time in the Transjordan after he had fled from the rebellion of his son Absalom.